britquokka/aoc/2023/README.md

 For part 2, all way from nodes 'xxA' to 'yyA' don't intersect, so you need to find the number of steps for each network path and compute the [LCM][LCM] of the steps found.

+###  Day 9: Mirage Maintenance
+Slicing and recursive function practical works

+The built-in function any(iterable) is used to test if an element of the list is > 0

 [aoc-about]:   https://adventofcode.com/2023/about
 [fonction du second degre]: https://campussaintjean.be/IMG/pdf/chapitre_3_la_fonction_du_second_degre_1_.pdf